cometscome/BPNET/README.md

 **License**

-BFNET is released under the MIT License.
+BPNET is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 **Contributors**